-BAFICI: Buenos Aires Indie Film Festival
+BAFICI: Buenos Aires International Indie Film Festival

 Share on:

-The Buenos Aires International Festival of Independent Film is an11-day movie extravaganza showing some of the independent cinema from around the world in theaters across the city.
+The Buenos Aires International Festival of Independent Film is an 11-day movie extravaganza showing some of the independent cinema from around the world in theaters across the city.

-Celebrating its 25th year, the festival, known by its Spanish acronym BAFICI, was first hosted by the Buenos Aires Culture Department in 1998 to promote independent cinema of every genre
+Celebrating its 25th year, the festival, known by its Spanish acronym BAFICI, aims to showcase the planet’s most provocative, bizarre and touching independent films of every genre and highlight Argentina’s own film industry.

 BAFICI filmgoers in Abasto Mall when the festival took place there